-Q6.1: Did any member of your household aged 1 year or over die during the past 12 months between May 2009 and April 2010?
+Q6.1: Did any member of this household die during the past 12 months between May 2009 and April 2010?

-Questions 6.1 to 6.3 are to be asked in respect of each person (aged 1 and over) who died during the period May 2009 and April 2010.
+Questions 6.1 to 6.3 are to be asked in respect of each person who died during the period May 2009 and April 2010.
 Information for persons so identified is to be recorded in the rows corresponding to each person.
 Question 6.4 will help us to assess the level of maternal mortality in the country.
 The options for Q6.4 are to be read aloud.